sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 ```

-## 3 Make a cross tool chain and related tools
+## 3 Make a cross-compile toolchain and related tools
-    Then we will formally enter the production link of cross tool chain and related tools.
+    Then we will formally enter the production link of cross-compile toolchain and related tools.
 ### 3.1 Linux kernel header file

 * Code preparation